-Lydia Hol is a talented new artist who recently cracked the Top 5 of the CBC Searchlight: On the Coast competition (you can vote for her here).
+Lydia Hol is a talented new artist who recently cracked the Top 5 of the CBC Searchlight: On the Coast competition (and now the The PEAK Performance Project).
 Raised in Surrey, BC, her sound effectively blends both traditional and contemporary styles, weaving gentle, acoustic instrumentation with soft, smokey vocals.
 We had the opportunity to talk with Lydia this week, while she is touring on the East Coast.

 Q: First off, for those who have not had the opportunity to hear your music before, how would classify it?

 A: I would describe my music as folk, with both bluegrass, and traditional Irish music as strong influences.
 Many of my songs are stories put to music.

 Q: And, I must congratulate you – you recently made it into the Top 5 of the CBC Music Searchlight: On the Coast competition!
 How does it feel?

 A: Thank you, it feels really great!
 Since this competition is entirely based on voting, it means a lot that everyone took time out of their day to vote for me.
 As well, I’ve always been a big fan of CBC, so it’s an amazing opportunity to be part of this.